yulab2021/TandemMod_document/doc/.ipynb_checkpoints/run_examples-checkpoint.rst

 Predict m6A sites in human cell lines
 ********************

-HEK293T nanopore data is publicly available and can be downloaded `SG-NEx project <https://groups.google.com/g/sg-nex-updates>`_.
+HEK293T nanopore data is publicly available and can be downloaded from the `SG-NEx project <https://groups.google.com/g/sg-nex-updates>`_.
 In this demo, subset of the HEK293T nanopore data was taken for demonstration purposes due to the large size of the original datasets.
 The demo datasets were located under ``./demo/HEK293T/`` directory.
 ::
     demo
     └── HEK293T